Brunei: Early history

 In the 14th century, the Javanese manuscript Nagarakretagama, written by Prapanca in 1365, mentioned Barune as the constituent state of Hindu Majapahit, which had to make an annual tribute of 40 katis of camphor.
 In 1369, Sulu which was also formerly part of Majapahit, had successfully rebelled and then attacked Boni, and had invaded the Northeast Coast of Borneo and afterwards had looted the capital of its treasure and gold including sacking two sacred pearls.
 A fleet from Majapahit succeeded in driving away the Sulus, but Boni was left weaker after the attack.
 A Chinese report from 1371 described Boni as poor and totally controlled by Majapahit.
 When the Chinese admiral Zheng He visited the Brunei in the early 15th century, he founded a major trading port which included Chinese people who were actively trading with China.

 During the 15th century, Boni had seceded from Majapahit and then converted to Islam.
 Thus transforming into the independent Sultanate of Brunei.
 Brunei became a Hashemite state when she allowed the Arab Emir of Mecca, Sharif Ali, to become her third sultan.

 As customary for close affiliation and alliances in Southeast Asia, the royal family of Luzon intermarried with the ruling houses of the Sultanate of Brunei.
 Intermarriage was a common strategy for Southeast Asian states to extend their influence.
-However, Islamic Brunei's power was not uncontested in Borneo since it had a Hindu rival in a state founded by Indians called Kutai in the south which they overpowered but didn't destroy.
+However, Islamic Brunei's power was not uncontested in Borneo since it had a Hindu rival in a state founded by Indians called Kutai in the south which they overpowered but never destroyed.

 Nevertheless, by the 16th century, Islam was firmly rooted in Brunei, and the country had built one of its biggest mosques.
 In 1578, Alonso Beltrán, a Spanish traveller, described it as being five stories tall and built on the water.